Texas officials are still trying to put together a timeline of what happened in Uvalde school shooting

 "It's almost incomprehensible for me to come up with a rational explanation as to why you would wait 30 minutes to an hour to get in there," said Andrew McCabe, CNN senior law enforcement analyst.
 "The door breaching, if it's just a locked door, that doesn't take 30 minutes to get into."

-A tactical team was ultimately able to force their way inside the school and kill the suspect, Texas Department of Public Safety Director Steven McCraw said.
+A Border Patrol tactical team was ultimately able to force their way inside the school and kill the suspect, Texas Department of Public Safety Director Steven McCraw said.

 US Border Patrol Chief Raul Ortiz said about 80 to 100 agents responded to the shooting and acted immediately.